 DiNovo Price works with startup companies, small businesses, inventors, and others to develop flexible and creative options to navigate these proceedings effectively and efficiently.
 DiNovo Price’s approach to IPR proceedings also enhances its ability to achieve a business resolution, such as a negotiated settlement, of the underlying litigation related to an IPR.

-Contact us here to provide us information about your inter partes review matter.
+Contact us to provide information about your inter partes review.